Point72/csp/docs/wiki/concepts/CSP-Node.md

 **`csp.valid`** similar takes any number of inputs however it only returns true if **all** inputs are valid.
 Valid means that an input has had at least one tick and so it has a "current value".

-23\) One of the benefits of `csp` is that you always have easy access to the latest value of all inputs.
+23\) One of the benefits of CSP is that you always have easy access to the latest value of all inputs.
 `xs` and `ys` on line 22,23 will always have the latest value of both inputs, even if only one of them just ticked.

 25\) This demonstrates how an alarm can be treated like any other input.